nmanh1994vn-png/EnterpriseIT-LabSuite/SOC-Detection-Lab/README.md

 nmap -sS <target-ip>

+This command performs a TCP SYN scan from the Kali Linux attacker machine against the Windows target host.
-This simulates reconnaissance activity performed by attackers before exploitation.
+The scan simulates reconnaissance activity used by attackers to identify open ports and services.
 ---

 ## Detection Queries